ultibohub/Examples/README.md

    15-MouseCursor      Reading mouse movements and tracking the mouse pointer on screen.

+   16-BouncingBoxes    Graphics aninmation using the double bufferring technique.

+   17-TextEditor       A simple text editor using the FreeVision package from Free Pascal.

 Under the advanced folder you will find some examples that introduce more advanced features.
 See the README in that folder for more information.